prinsharma1999/bug-bounty-stuff/README.md

 # bug-bounty-stuff
-We post latest bug bounty tips and material for new comers.
+We post latest bug bounty tips and material for new comers

+##Types of bug